Homeownership FAQ'sFrequently Asked Questions

 How long is the homebuying process from start to finish?

 The amount of time from selection to homeownership is normally 6-18 months.
-During this time you will be working on your “sweat equity” hours, attending homeowner education classes and saving money for closing costs.
+During this time you will be working on your “sweat equity” hours, attending homeowner education classes and saving for a down payment.